LiamMorrow/LiftLog/README.md

 Built into it is an AI planner which will tailor a specific gym plan to your goals and body.

+LiftLog also allows users to publish their workouts to their feed, and subscribe to other user's feeds.
+This data is end to end encrypted and totally opt in.
+User's have full control over who can follow them.
+The technical details of how this works are described in [the feed process docs](./Docs/FeedProcess.md).

 Checkout [the app website](https://liftlog.online) for screenshots and features.
 Or checkout https://app.liftlog.online to try it out without installing an app.

 ## Quickstart